nickzoic/nick.zoic.org/art/fupy-micropython-for-fpga/index.md

 * make gateware-load
 * make firmware-load

-The Xilinx tools are almost 6GB and the `scripts/download-env.sh` step downloads another couple of GB.
+The Xilinx tools are about 16GB (!) and the `scripts/download-env.sh` step downloads another couple of GB.
-The `make gateware` step is pretty CPU intensive as it tries to work out how to fit all the stuff you asked for onto the FPGA.
+The `make gateware` step is pretty CPU intensive as it tries to work out how to arrange all the stuff you asked for onto the FPGA efficiently.
+It's a good way to get the dust out of your laptop's CPU fan.
 This may not be the best project to try out on the aeroplane.

 On Ubuntu 18.04, the `scripts/build-micropython.sh` step (or even just